carbon-language/carbon-lang/docs/design/structs.md

 The default access control level, and the options for access control, are pretty large open questions.
-Swift and C++ (especially w/ modules) provide a lot of options and a pretty wide space to explore here. if the default isn't right most of the time, access control runs the risk of becoming a significant ceremony burden that we may want to alleviate with grouped access regions instead of per-entity specifiers.
+Swift and C++ (especially w/ modules) provide a lot of options and a pretty wide space to explore here.
+If the default isn't right most of the time, access control runs the risk of becoming a significant ceremony burden that we may want to alleviate with grouped access regions instead of per-entity specifiers.
 Grouped access regions have some other